adventuremomblog

 The Bottom-Up Narrows Hike is a moderate hike that’s also the most popular hike of the two options because it’s shorter and doesn’t require a permit.

 The trailhead is at the Temple of Sinawava, the final stop of the Zion Shuttle on the Scenic Drive.
-This trailhead can only be accessed by the Zion Shuttle from March – November.
+The trailhead can only be accessed by the Zion Shuttle from March – November.

-(This is the hike that our family chose to do during our visit.)
+(This is the hike our family chose to do during our visit.)

 You start on the one-mile paved Riverside walk followed by trekking upstream in the Virgin River.